Code of Conduct on South China Sea should be consistent with UN convention: EAM | Law-Order

 The Kaladan multi-modal transit transport project is being viewed as India's gateway to Southeast Asia.

+Jaishankar also proposed 2022 as the ASEAN-India friendship year for the 30th anniversary of the ties between the two sides.

-The ASEAN is considered to be one of the most influential groupings in the region, and India and several other countries including the US, China, Japan and Australia are its dialogue partners.
+ASEAN is considered as one of the most influential groupings in the region, and India and several other countries including the US, China, Japan and Australia are its dialogue partners.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)